AlexisTabin/TiunTechTest/README.md

 ## Get Started

 Make sure you have Android development environment installed.
-[This link](https://reactnative.dev/docs/environment-setup) will help you setting up your environment otherwise.
+[This link](https://reactnative.dev/docs/environment-setup) will help you setting up your environment.

 In a terminal, run
 ```shell